 What other information do I need to know?

 Due to decreased staffing, Project LIFE will NOT be providing transportation to and from the conference.
 It is the responsibility of the youth’s worker or foster parent to transport the youth.

 The conference is free of charge to participants.
 This includes meals, lodging, and all activities.
 Youth are welcome to bring cash for the hotel snack bar, but it is not required or necessary.

 Attendees will stay in hotel rooms, and should expect to share a room and bathroom with one other youth of the same gender.
 If he/she would like a specific roommate, that MUST be indicated on the youth’s registration form.

 We will have several medication technicians onsite to collect and administer medications to youth throughout the weekend.
 When registering a youth, please ensure that all of the medication information is listed correctly, including name, dosage, frequency, and the reason for taking the medications.
 All medications must be in their original containers and labeled with the youth’s name.

 Our volunteers are key to making this conference a success.
 Volunteers generally serve as chaperones and will be responsible for supervising 3-5 youth throughout the weekend.
 Volunteers are required to stay onsite for the duration of the event.
-If you are interested in volunteering, contact Willie Duty or call 540.798.9908.
+If you are interested in volunteering, contact George Mack or call 703.941.9908.